 Recommended: It is highly recommended that you take Property and Building Administration (NIHM 201) as your first course.
 For those with no accounting experience, HPCP 311 course is strongly recommended to be taken prior to the Strategic and Financial Planning for Property Managers (NIHM 202) course.
 If you choose HPCP 311 as your elective course, you do not have to meet the pre-requisite requirement for this course.

 Online Learning: The online courses are offered through Humber's Learning Management system, Blackboard 9.1.
 HPCP 311 is offered through Ontario Learn.

 Online courses are accessible via a web browser from anywhere in the world and are well-suited to those who need a more flexible study schedule.
 For information on system requirements for online courses and other information regarding online learning at Humber, visit the Open Learning website at www.humberonline.ca or call 416.675.5049.
 (These online courses are offered through OntarioLearn, a partnership of 24 Ontario community colleges that have pooled their resources to increase your online learning options.
 Visit ontariolearn.com).

 How does it work?

 Textbooks/Material: An electronic copy of the material for NIHM 201, 202, 203 & 205 courses and LDSC elective courses are included in the course fees and will be available for download through Humber Blackboard.
 Material for 204 (online section only) is also included in the course fees.
-Material for NIHM 204 (in-class section only), PMCP 311 course is not included in the course fee and is only available for purchase from the Humber Bookstore.
+HPCP 311 course materials are not included in the course fee and is only available for purchase from the Humber Bookstore.